nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 {{< /notice >}}

 {{< notice tip >}}
-It is highly recommended to back up your wallet (noted in red, below).
+It is highly recommended to back up your wallet (highligted in red below).
 There are 2 options for recovery.
 Either (a) the BSMS file AND enough keys to satisfy the number of signatures requirement or (b) all keys and brute-forcing to "guess" what the original BSMS file was (this can fail with highly-customized and more advanced wallet configurations).If you do not have a backup or a working wallet, you risk losing access to your funds forever.
 {{< /notice>}}

 <img src = desktopCompletedMultiSig.png